5mil/Leecoin/README.md

 License
 ===========================
-Katz Core is released under the terms of the MIT license.
+Leecoin Core is released under the terms of the MIT license.
 See http://opensource.org/licenses/MIT for more information.